-Clearly this equation is automatically satisfied as long as p is set to satisfy the first equation above; simply subtract .2 from both sides.
-Agents h > b will strictly prefer to buy the asset, and strictly prefer to buy the asset with as much leverag as possible (since they are risk neutral).
+Clearly this equation is automatically satisfied as long as p is set to satisfy equation (1); simply subtract .2 from both sides.
+Agents h > b will strictly prefer to buy the asset, and strictly prefer to buy the asset with as much leverage as possible (since they are risk neutral).

-As we said, the large supply of durable consumption good, no impatience, and no default implies that the equilibrium interest rate must be 0.
-Solving the two equations above and plugging these into the agent optimization gives equilibrium
+As we said, the large supply of the durable consumption good, no impatience, and no default implies that the equilibrium interest rate must be 0.
+Solving equations (1)

+and (2) for p and b and plugging these into the agent optimization gives equilibrium